bgoonz/web-dev-notes-resource-site/2-content/REACT/REPOS/reactjs.org-master/content/blog/2015-02-24-streamlining-react-elements.md

 ### Solution: Early PropType Warnings {#solution-early-proptype-warnings}

 We will also start warning you for PropTypes at the JSX or createElement callsite.
-This will help debugging as you’ll have the stack trace right there.
+This will help debugging as you'll have the stack trace right there.
 Similarly, Flow also validates PropTypes at this callsite.

 Note: There are valid patterns that clones a ReactElement and adds additional props to it.
 In that case these additional props needs to be optional.